 There is no expected increase or decrease in revenues to other state or local government units, nor are there cost increases or reductions on other state or local government units expected because of the proposed rules.
-There is no expected increase or decrease in revenues to other state or local government units, nor are there cost increases or reductions on other state or local government units expected because of the proposed rules.

 14. Discuss any program, service, duty, or responsibility imposed upon any city, county, town, village, or school district by the rules.